nxp-imx/meta-nxp-connectivity/README.md

     # Build the nxp-media-app example with below command
     $ ./scripts/examples/imxlinux_example.sh -s examples/nxp-media-app/linux/ -o out/nxp-media -d

-    # Build the security enhanced with Trusty OS application using build_examples.py, by adding "-trusty" to te target.
+    # Build the Matter Controller tool with enhanced security using build_examples.py, by adding "-trusty" to the target.
 For example:
     $ ./scripts/build/build_examples.py  --target imx-chip-tool-trusty build

-    # Build the security enhanced with Trusty OS application using imxlinux_example.sh, by adding "trusty" to the command.
+    # Build the Matter lighting app with enhanced security using build_examples.py, by adding "-trusty" to the target.
 For example:
+    $ ./scripts/build/build_examples.py  --target imx-lighting-app-trusty build

+    # Build the NXP customized thermostat application with enhanced security using imxlinux_example.sh, by adding "-t" to the command.
+For example:
     $ ./scripts/examples/imxlinux_example.sh -s examples/nxp-thermostat/linux -o out/nxp-thermostat-trusty -t

+    # Build the NXP customized media application with enhanced security using imxlinux_example.sh, by adding "-t" to the command.
+For example:
+    $ ./scripts/examples/imxlinux_example.sh -s examples/nxp-media-app/linux/ -o out/nxp-media-trusty -t

     # Build the chip-tool-web application using imxlinux_example.sh, by adding "NXP_CHIPTOOL_WITH_WEB=1" to the command.
 For example:
     $ NXP_CHIPTOOL_WITH_WEB=1 ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/chip-tool-web -d

+    # Build the NXP customized Zigbee bridge application with below command
+    $ ./scripts/examples/imxlinux_example.sh -s examples/bridge-app/nxp/linux-imx -o out/zigbee-bridge/

 The applications are built in out/ subdirectories; the subdirectory name is specified with --target option, when building the examples.
 For example, the imx-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/imx-all-clusters-app/.